BloombergGraphics/covid-vaccine-tracker-data/README.md

 * `peopleVaccinated`: Cumulative number of a state's residents who’ve received at least one dose; prior to Feb.
 20, this refers to people who were vaccinated in a state, regardless of residency.
 (Note: if higher than the CDC number prior to Feb.
 20, state-reported data is used.)
 * `completedVaccination`: Cumulative number of a state's residents who’ve been fully vaccinated with either a single- or two-dose vaccine; prior to Feb.
 20, this refers to people who were fully vaccinated in a state, regardless of residency.
 (Note: if higher than the CDC number prior to Feb.
 20, state-reported data is used.)
 * `completedOneDoseVaccination`: Cumulative number of a state's residents who’ve been fully vaccinated with a single-dose vaccine.
-* `noBoosterTotal`: Cumulative number of additional doses administered to people who've already been fully vaccinated with either a single- or two-dose vaccine.
+* `boosterDosesAdministered`: Cumulative number of additional doses administered to people who've already been fully vaccinated with either a single- or two-dose vaccine.
 * `cdcDosesDistributed`: Cumulative number of vaccine doses delivered, according to the CDC.
 (Data for New York City is as reported by the city.)

 [historical-global-doses-administered.csv](data/historical-global-doses-administered.csv) – Cumulative number of doses administered by country